Like pizza? Like content analytics data?

-News organizations evaluating the content they recommend to readers should, like with any product, have a clear understanding of the goals of these recommendations.
+Organizations evaluating the content they recommend to readers should, like with any product, have a clear understanding of the goals of content personalization.
 Here, we’ve broken down types of content recommenders, along with the pros and cons of each.

 Article recommendations based on successful metrics can clue in a reader to make sure they don’t miss anything that’s trending: top by views, most shared, actively commented.

-Finally, we get to recommendations as popularly conceptualized in innovative products like Netflix’s movie recommendation algorithm and Pandora’s personalized radio service.
+Finally, we get to recommendations as popularly conceptualized in innovative products like Netflix’s movie recommendation algorithm and Spotify’s personalized music streaming.
 You could call these “smart” recommendations.
-For content publishers, recommendations by relevance can take into account personalized data (e.g. past visit history), author/section preferences, and contextual information, like traffic source, content tags or natural language processing applied to the text of the articles.
+For digital content, recommendations by relevance can take into account personalized data (e.g. past visit history), author/section preferences, and contextual information, like traffic source, content tags or natural language processing applied to the text of the articles.

 The benefit to this more robust option is well summed-up by Michael Tamblyn, Chief Content Creator of Kobo, an e-book retailer in this article on the science of internet based recommendations from e-comm to music.
 Tamblyn describes what makes great recommendations valuable: